walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 * A private key to the wallet with the assets.
   * Used value: `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
   * This is the private key for a settlement layer wallet with Eth, provided by Anvil.
+* Assets to send to the bridge.
+  * Used value: `345000001wei`
+  * This has to be larger than the amount we want to send for the receiver to cover bridging fees.
+Using value 345000001 is enough in our setup.
 * The bridge function's signature.
   * Used value: `deposit(uint256,uint256)`
   * This is static and doesn't change.